Note: The application period for the latest round of the program is currently not open. Updated details for the FY17 program can be found below.

 The MLSC manages the award of capital dollars through a two-phased approach:

-Phase I: Submission of a short online application, which includes a 1-page summary of the proposed project (link to application posted below).
+Phase I: Submission of a short online application, which includes a 1-page summary of the proposed project (link to application will be forthcoming).
 Applications will be vetted by the MLSC’s staff for administrative completeness and the MLSC’s Capital Planning Workgroup which is comprised of members of the Board of Directors.
 A short list of Phase I applicants will be selected for further consideration and invited to submit a Phase II application.

 NOTE: Phase II Applications will be sent via email to the institution’s representative.

-NOTE: PDF’s of the Phase II Applications are posted on the website for reference only.
+NOTE: PDFs of the Phase II Applications will be posted on the website by the end of July, 2016.